At a glance

 Requirements

-- knowledge of English at B2 level of the Common European Framework of Reference for Languages.
+- Knowledge of English at B2 level of the Common European Framework of Reference for Languages.

 Contents

-Graduates of the master’s programme hold an internationally sought-after professional qualification in chemistry.
-The main objective of the programme is the ability to work efficiently and independently at the forefront of chemical research.
+The Structural Chemistry and Spectroscopy programme is an international degree course taught in English with a strong focus on research.
 The master’s programme attaches just as much importance to a further deepening of specialist knowledge as it does to introducing students to the practical side of innovative work in science, as well as to solving problems when faced with the most challenging questions in modern technology and business.

 One highly valued professional quality of chemists is their ability to systematically analyse and further develop complex scientific and technical processes from a material perspective.
 Because of these basic skills, chemistry graduates are also sought after in professional fields that are otherwise reserved for others, and in more distant areas such as management consulting, insurance and politics.